 - Connect the external clock generator output clock to the TX reference clock input that was selected in the VPHY GUI.
 The TX reference clock lock indicator should be connected to the tx_refclk_rdy port.
 See Video PHY HDMI Reference Clocks Requirements in Chapter 4 for its implementation. - Connect the RX TMDS clock from the external HDMI retimer component clock output to the corresponding RX reference clock input that was selected in the VPHY GUI. - If NI-DRU is enabled, connect the DRU reference clock to the DRU reference clock input that was selected in the VPHY GUI.
-Refer to Video PHY HDMI Reference Clocks Requirements in Chapter 4 for the NI-DRU frequency requirements. - The txoutclk_out/rxoutclk_out signal is connected to the HDMI MAC controller. - The tx_video_out/rx_video_out signals are connected to the HDMI MAC controller. - The tx_tmds_clk_p/n signal should be connected to the HDMI TX connector. - The tx_tmds_clk signal can be connected to any logic, e.g. audio generator module - The rx_tmds_clk_p/n signal should be connected to the input of external clock generator if VPHY is used in passthrough mode.

-• The rx_tmds_clk signal can be connected to any logic.
+Refer to Video PHY HDMI Reference Clocks Requirements in Chapter 4 for the NI-DRU frequency requirements. - The txoutclk_out/rxoutclk_out signal is connected to the HDMI MAC controller. - The tx_video_out/rx_video_out signals are connected to the HDMI MAC controller. - The tx_tmds_clk_p/n signal should be connected to the HDMI TX connector. - The tx_tmds_clk signal can be connected to any logic, e.g. audio generator module - The rx_tmds_clk_p/n signal should be connected to the input of the external clock generator if Video PHY is used in pass through mode.
+This is to have a phase aligned and jitter attenuated reference clock for the HDMI TX Subsystem. - The rx_tmds_clk signal can be connected to any logic.